Back to listBack

 3. Preparation

 Getting an invitation for an audition is only the beginning.
-Even if your kid has a natural talent and passion, extra preparation for the role can go a long way towards the ultimate goal.
-If the child doesn’t have much experience, acting classes, a consultation with an acting coach, or at least an online training can give a massive boost to the way he or she will later perform during the audition.
+Even if your kid has a natural talent and passion, extra preparation for the role can go a long way toward the ultimate goal.
+If the child doesn’t have much experience, acting classes, a consultation with an acting coach, or at least online training can greatly boost how he or she will later perform during the audition.

-Even better if you can help reflect this natural learning process of your child in detail when applying for a casting.
-Casting directors want to see young talent with the willingness to learn and grow, so actually seeing this process through footage can be priceless in order to stand out among the other applicants.
+It would be even better if you could help reflect this natural learning process of your child in detail when applying for a casting.
+Casting directors want to see young talent willing to learn and grow, so seeing this process through footage can be priceless to stand out among the other applicants.

 Like with most things in life, being prepared for acting will also certainly help your child with their confidence when their time to impress the casting director finally arrives.
 And everybody loves confidence!